 - 6.1 Relocation of buildings is now typically a permitted activity in most Council areas around New Zealand.
 Many have specific performance controls to control reinstatement within specific time frame while an equal number have no specific controls aside from those on a new built in-situ building.

 - 6.2 Because our members shift buildings both within and between districts the Association seeks a general standardisation in approach unless there is a compelling reason to depart from this for local environmental reasons.

 - 6.3 I refer to Schedule 2 for a map showing the activity status of relocated buildings throughout the country.

 - 6.4 There are other Councils that have within the last few years seen the benefits of promoting the use of relocatable buildings as a cost-effective way to provide housing and utility buildings by adopting permitted activity status for those applications that meet the required standards.
 Areas that have moved from a more restrictive regime to allowing permitted activity status include New Plymouth and Central Hawkes Bay.

-- 6.5 For example, this year (2024), the Association has been involved with submissions and/or hearings for the following councils:
+- 6.5 For example, this year and last, the Association has been involved with submissions and/or hearings for the following councils:

-- West coast
+- West Coast Combined

 - Waitomo

 - Gore

 - Central Otago (PC 19)

 - Mackenzie District

-- Far North District

 - Wellington

+- Selwyn

+- Timaru District

+- Kaipara District

+- Waitaki District

+- Napier City

-- Selwyn - I encourage the Hearings Panel to endorse the benefits of the Far North District Plan adopting a similar planning control scheme in your area.
+6.6 I encourage the Hearings Panel to endorse the benefits of the Far North District Plan adopting a similar planning control scheme in your area.